MichailZyusko/ITRex-Lab-Project/README.md

     2) http://localhost:3000/api/html/clinic.html

   2. Open your terminal and enter the following commands:
-   1) docker build . -t queue/node-web-app1
+   1) docker build . -t queue
-   2) docker build . -t websocket_server
+   2) docker build . -t websocket
    3) docker-compose up
  After that, see step one.
 Enjoy)